Tips and Tools for Learning Improvement

 Each handout and answer key was drafted in consultation with an instructional design consultant and then reviewed by other improvement experts.
 The materials were then tested by both ASSIST headquarters and field staff who were relatively new to improvement.

 Each topic above has one handout and one answer key file below.
+There is also a consolidated booklet that includes all the exercises and answer keys.

 The authors would like to thank Lisa Dolan-Branton, Nigel Livesley, Ankur Sooden, and Lani Marquez of University Research Co., LLC (URC) for their inputs and review of the materials.
 We are grateful to Kurt Mulholland and Stephanie Batista for their layout and design of the series.
 We appreciate the guidance of Julie Dirksen of Useable Learning in designing competency-based exercises.
 We thank all those involved in testing the handouts and exercises: Alison Lucas, Brianna Geary, and Rachel Gutierrez from URC headquarters; the ASSIST Botswana team; and the ASSIST Lesotho team.